05 Jan 2023

 As a market-leading international provider of flood risk and wider water services, we encourage our clients to be as ambitious as possible, offering to bring additional mitigation measures upon our recommendation.
 We utilise our partnerships with our preferred suppliers including M3 Floodtec, a leading supplier of flood protection products, to bring an end-to-end service for our clients.

 Working with clients from multiple sectors, for the past 30 years, our team has provided a holistic suite of trusted environmental services and advice, designed to mitigate risk to both people and the environment, whilst mitigating the risk during investment and divestment cycles.

 Transactional ESG - Protecting Your Investment

 Want to know more about how to protect your portfolio from risk?
-Join us for our next webinar where we will be focusing on how to navigate the complex world of Environment, Social and Governance (ESG) in real estate transactions.
-Our expert speakers Aaron Drury, Hannah Greenway, and Graham Duffield will provide insight into key global frameworks and reporting standards like SFDR, EU Taxonomy, MEES, and CRREM and offer practical tips on managing ESG investment risk and developing a successful transactional strategy.
-You'll also learn about our own approach to helping clients understand and address physical climate risk in their real estate transactions.
+Speak to our specialist team for insight into key global frameworks and reporting standards like SFDR, EU Taxonomy, MEES, and CRREM and offer practical tips on managing ESG investment risk and developing a successful transactional strategy.
+Find out how we can help you understand and address physical climate risk in your real estate transactions.